AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/regional-ip-addresses.md

 ---
 # Regional IP addresses

 The following tables list the incoming and outgoing IP addresses used by Adobe Commerce on cloud infrastructure [integration environments](../architecture/pro-architecture.md#integration-environment).
 These IP addresses are stable, but might change.
-We always notify customers before making any IP address changes.
+Adobe notifies customers before making any IP address changes.

 The syntax for addressing the integration environments is as follows: